AK-Saigyouji/Procedural-Cave-Generator/Scripts/Modules/README.md

 ##### 1.3.1 Limitations of the default generator

 Depending on what type of game you're trying to make, the default generator may not suit your purposes.
-As an example, if you're trying to build a rogue-like or ARPG (action role playing game) and want to use procedural generation to produce a new cave each play-through, then you're going to have to come up with algorithms to add all content at run-time.
+As an example, if you're trying to build a rogue-like or ARPG (action role playing game) and want to use procedural generation to produce a new cave automatically on each play-through, then you're going to have to come up with algorithms to add all content at run-time.
 But the output of the default generator gives you very little structure to work with.
 Maybe it will produce a single large room, or maybe a dozen small ones with tunnels connecting them.
 Maybe the rooms will be thin and tunnel-like, maybe they'll be round and wide.
 Maybe there will be many paths to any exit you place, maybe there will be just one.
 All these possibilities make controlling or even constraining the user experience very difficult.

 This is why cellular automata is not typically used for games whose content is generated at run-time - it's too difficult to control.
-See section (3) for advice on overcoming this limitation.
+See the section on compound modules for further information.

 ### <a name="heightmap-modules"></a>2.
 Height map modules